-Streetscape improvements will enhance the pedestrial and vehicular experience in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.
-Potential upgrades include new sidewalks and curbs, roadway resurfacing, street furniture, street lights, wayfinding signs, and plantings.
-Streetwall improvements would consider improvements to the streetwall at the north side of Fulton Street between Gold and Pearl Streets.
-The sidewalk on this block is inconsistent in width and grade, creating a physical barrier between pedestrians and storefronts.
-Improvements may include reducing sidewalk widths by enhancing landscaping and seating.
+Streetscape improvements to enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip, would be undertaken.
+Potential upgrades include new sidewalks and curbs, roadway resurfacing, street furniture, light poles, wayfinding signs, and plantings.
+Streetscape improvements would also include landscaping, seating, new sidewalks and curbs, and increased open space along Fulton Street between Gold and Pearl Streets. -- ALLOCATIONS IN PAP-- \$38,000,000 in total has been allocated to the Fulton Corridor Revitalization Program in Partial Action Plan 12.
+Under that program, \$7-13,000,000 will be allocated to this program.